- In a nutshell, what is "BIP39?"

-The most prominent related BIP wallet standards include BIP32 and BIP44:
+Related to BIP39, the most prominent wallet standards include BIP32 and BIP44:

-These standards work together to add flexibility, privacy, and interoperability to HD Wallets.
-HD Wallets extend the capabilities of deterministic wallets to allow for the management of a huge number of keys, all of which are derived from the original BIP39 mnemonic sentence (seed phrase).
+BIP32 and BIP44 work together to add flexibility, privacy, and interoperability to HD Wallets.
+HD Wallets extend the capabilities of deterministic wallets, allowing for the management of a huge number of keys, all of which are derived from the original BIP39 mnemonic sentence (seed phrase).

-For the purposes of this set of guides, we will focus on BIP39, as most crypto wallets support this standard, however, you will run across wallets like Coinomi which also use BIP44, and default to 24-word seed phrases.
+For the purposes of the guides on our website, we will focus on BIP39, since most crypto wallets support this standard.
+However, you may come across wallets like Coinomi which also use BIP44 and default to 24-word seed phrases.

 Next Up From Vault 12